Our studio is called Nottene and it is pronounced [nuh-ten-uh].

-With an MA in textiles from Central St. Martins, illustrator Kimberly Ellen Hall has drawn or designed for clients like Coach, Hussein Chalayan, Anthropologie, and the Denver Art Museum, among others.
-Co-founder Justin Hardison’s background in advertising, client relations, and project management is a perfect complement.
-He has helped clients such as Reebok, Jaguar/Land Rover, and Sony through his work at Mother London and Tag New York.
+With an MA in textiles from Central St. Martins in London, illustrator Kimberly Ellen Hall has drawn or designed for clients like Coach, Hussein Chalayan, Anthropologie, and the Denver Art Museum, among others.
+Co-founder Justin Hardison’s background in advertising, client relations, project management and sound design is a perfect complement.
 Together, they create custom illustration and textile work out of their studio in Philadelphia.

 Exhibitions & Publishing:

-• Textile Arts Center solo show, the Virgin Knitters
+• Textile Arts Center solo show, the Virgin Knitters, 2011

 • Identity design from The Land Of included in Basic Identity, published by Index 2010.

-• Natural dyeing How-To video here from Etsy labs .
+• Natural dyeing How-To video here from Etsy labs, 2008.

 See the lovely digital desktops that have come in past newsletters here!